Jack Dempsey: Kid Blackie

-Because his father had difficulty finding work, the family traveled often and Dempsey dropped out of elementary school to work and left home at the age of 16.
-Due to his lack of money, he frequently rode the rods and slept in hobo camps.
-Desperate for money, Dempsey would occasionally visit saloons and challenge for fights, saying "I can't sing and I can't dance, but I can lick any SOB in the house."
+Because his father had difficulty finding work, the family relocated often, moving to another part of Colorado and then to Utah.
+Dempsey dropped out of grade school to work and left home at the age of 16.
+As a hobo, Dempsey hopped freight trains across the country by hitching himself to the rods beneath the cars.
+He took on various short-term jobs, including ditch digging, fruit picking, timber cutting, and work as a circus roustabout.
+During this period, Dempsey would occasionally visit saloons in Colorado, Utah, and Nevada, and challenge for fights under the aliases "Kid Blackie" and "Young Dempsey", saying "I can't sing and I can't dance, but I can lick any SOB in the house."
 If anyone accepted the challenge, bets would be made.
 According to Dempsey's autobiography, he rarely lost these bar room brawls.
 For a short time, Dempsey was a part-time bodyguard for Thomas F. Kearns, president of The Salt Lake Tribune and son of Utah's U.S. Senator Thomas Kearns.

-Dempsey often fought under the pseudonym, "Kid Blackie", although during his stint in the Salt Lake City area, he went by "Young Dempsey".
 Much of his early career is not recorded, and stated thus, in The Ring Record Book as compiled by Nat Fleischer.